yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/JavaScript_Questions.md

 )
 <br/><br/>

-9. Explan What Is Hoisting?
+:white_check_mark: 9.
+Explan What Is Hoisting?

 > - Hoisting is JavaScript's default behavior of moving declarations to the top. <br/>
 ```